 You have met an intentionally ignorant woman, if she:

 - Does not react to your requests to tell you what she likes or dislikes – both during sex, and in discussions afterwards.

 - Claims that she would like to be more interactive during sex, but then freezes and does nothing, and never addresses the topic by herself again.

-- Tells you that your discussion attempts would be “unnerving” or “immature”, and that “a real man” would know what she wants without asking – or, that past sex partners would have known it all by themselves.
+- Tells you that your discussion attempts would be “unnerving” or “immature”, and that “a real man” would know what she wants without asking – or, that a former sex partner would have known it all by himself.

 Should she show one of these reactions, best break off sex and demand fair behaviour.
-If she is just insecure, and inquires what’s going on, she has probably reacted destructively as a pre-emptive strike because she hastily assumed that you will devalue her like many other men before you, as soon as she honestly shows her pleasure.
-In this case be very friendly to her and ensure her that you will treat her fair and with empathy.
-Should she, however, show no willingness to learn and tries to produce instead, get up and out, even if the sex partner is your girlfriend or wife.
-Better an open conflict, after which you might have better sex when she has really listened, than lifelong bad sex.
+If she is honestly confused about what’s going on, she has probably reacted destructively as a pre-emptive strike because she has hastily assumed that you will shame her as soon as she shows sexual initiative, like other men before you.
+In this case try to be very friendly and ensure her that you will enable her sexual wishes just as you pursue yours, in other words, that you will be fair.
+Should she, however, show no willingness to learn and tries to put up a fight instead, get up and out, even if the sex partner is your girlfriend or wife.
+Better an open conflict, that forces her to drop her game and communicate so that you might have better sex afterwards, than the prospect of lifelong bad sex.